AndresRTejedor/Mold/docs/source/example_MI_lj.md

 1. Preparation of the configuration by embedding the mold coordinates (from a crystal configuration) into the fluid at coexistence conditions.
 2. Choice of the [optimal well radius](#optimal-radius-calculation) $r_{0w}$ to extrapolate the interfacial energy.
-3. Calculation of the interfacial energy for different well radii above the optimal radius
+3. [Thermodynamic integration](#thermodynamic-integration) to calculate the interfacial energy for different well radii above the optimal radius
   $\gamma(r_{0w}>r_w)$.
 4. Extrapolation of the interfacial energy to the optimal radius $r_{0w}$.